whisthq/whist/website/README.md

 To ensure that no lingering `console.log()` statements make it to production and can be inspected by users, please use `debugLog()` to print to the console.
 This custom logging function gets automatically hidden in production.

+If you do not have the `.env` environment folder.
+Run `python retrieve.py` in the root folder.
+It will download the environment secrets necessary to run the site locally.
+You will need to export your aws secret access key and access key id for it to work with `export AWS_SECRET_ACCESS_KEY=...` and `export AWS_ACCESS_KEY_ID=...` (replace `...` with each of the two values respectively).
+You should be able to see these keys in the onboarding email from Phil or your AWS account.
+Ask someone with root user access if you do not know what your credentials are (probably Ming or Phil).
+If the code is not working and you do not have time to fix it, consider using the CLI or AWS Console per the instructions in the Notion Engineering Wiki doc.

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Prettier](https://prettier.io/) before making any PRs.
 We have [pre-commit hooks](https://pre-commit.com/) with Prettier support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Prettier.